kulturpass-de/kulturpass-documentation/README.md

 ![Structure of this Documentation](images/KulturPass-Doku-Struktur-EN.jpg)

-The [Project Documentation](project-documentation/README.md) will provide a brief introduction to the KulturPass project.
-This introduction shall give you an understanding about the "embedding" of the KulturPass DE app.
+The [Project Documentation](project-documentation/README.md) will provide a brief introduction to the KulturPass.
+This introduction shall give you an understanding about the "embedding" of the KulturPass app.
 With the given context you might get a better understanding of the actors and roles, the involved parties and the running components in the background.
 We also address the open source approach for the project in that chapter.

 Major focus, however, is the [Technical Documentation](technical-documentation/README.md) of our KulturPass app.
 This chapter provides a deeper insight into the "How to" of the architecture, design, and implementation of the app.
 You will find real coding, diagrams, test samples, and other artefacts for the KulturPass app here.
 It is our mission to be as transparent and open as possible during the development process and to gain trust of our valuable community.

 ### Project documentation

-For KulturPass DE the scope of the project was jointly agreed between the Federal Government Commissioner for Culture and the Media (_Die Beauftragte der Bundesregierung für Kultur und Medien_), the [foundation _Digitale Chancen_](https://www.digitale-chancen.de/) (which conducts the project operationally) and the implementation contractors including SAP.
+The scope of the project was jointly agreed between the Federal Government Commissioner for Culture and the Media (_Die Beauftragte der Bundesregierung für Kultur und Medien_), the [foundation _Digitale Chancen_](https://www.digitale-chancen.de/) (which conducts the project operationally) and the implementation contractors including SAP.
 In our documentation we will give a brief introduction about the scope and objectives, on the different parties and the major roles on the cultural marketplace.
-This leads directly to the interaction between the parties, to the targeted processes and functions of the KulturPass project.
+This leads directly to the interaction between the parties, to the targeted processes and functions of the KulturPass.

 We appreciate any feedback to all elements of this project scope document; questions, hints, remarks, proposals, feedback, and recommendations, even new use cases or feature requests from our community are welcome!
 We do our best to consolidate, discuss, prioritize and document them in the product review cycles to address your opinions accordingly.